reismatias/reismatias/README.md

 - 👋 Hi, I’m @reismatias
 - 👀 I’m interested in programming, desing, software architecture and web programming.
-- 🌱 I'm currently learning calculus, introduction to programming, computer history and other subjects in my grid.
+- 🌱 I'm currently learning calculus, object oriented programming, introduction to electronics and other subjects in my timetable.
 - 💞️ I’m looking to collaborate in web programming projects (javascript for example).
 - 📫 How to reach me on instagram (@matiasreis_), twitter (@lastmatias).